 Mobile apps for finances and accounting

 U.S. Bank Mobile App

 U.S. Bank small business customers don’t have to visit a branch for many of their banking needs.
 With the mobile app, they can make electronic payments, access monthly statements, set account alerts and, most importantly, monitor the cash coming into and out of their accounts.
-“Whether it’s you as a small business owner or the accountant that you hire to oversee your business finances, you should be monitoring your balances, transactions and statements on a daily basis,” Jackson says.

 Another game changer: Business owners can research lending options, apply for loans and receive decisions in a matter of minutes in the U.S. Bank Mobile App.
-“I don’t think owners see [banking] apps as a learning platform or a resource for knowledge about their business, but they should keep that in mind,” says Jackson.
-Available for Apple and Android.

 QuickBooks is a widely-used accounting software for small businesses, so it makes sense that its mobile app is a popular choice.
 The app can do everything from recording expenses to accepting mobile payments and tracking receipts – all from the convenience of your phone.
 Available for Apple and Android.

 Geared toward freelancers and entrepreneurs, the FreshBooks mobile app offers features like invoice creation, expense management and client communication, which syncs across all of your devices.
 Available for Apple and Android.

 Mobile apps for business communication